First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Results and discussion

 Finally, examples of what are almost certainly artefacts are the fainter extended structures labelled $\textrm{S}$.
 They are roughly parallel to the radio galaxy structure, and scale inwardly with the dirty beam in the high band images.
 Since they are reconstructed by all three methods, they are likely to be residual amplitude calibration errors.

-The computational cost of the imaging algorithms is reported in Table~\ref{tab:compute-cost}.
-For uSARA and AIRI, the precomputation cost associated with the decomposition of the measurement operator into sparse low-dimensional building blocks are reported alongside the cost to run the imaging algorithm.
+\paragraph{Computational cost.} Table~\ref{tab:compute-cost} summarises the computational cost of the imaging algorithms.
+Specific to uSARA and AIRI, the {computation} cost associated with the decomposition of the measurement operator is reported alongside the cost to run the imaging algorithm.
 As expected, with AIRI leveraging a fast denoiser on GPU and uSARA relying on a sub-iterative denoiser on CPU, the former brings a significant reduction of the imaging cost over the latter: about 2.3 times less CPU hours at both bands, with a negligible amount of GPU hours.
-AIRI was only 4 times more expensive than WSClean in the imaging process, and 7 when including the precomputation cost.
+AIRI was only 4 times more expensive than WSClean in the imaging process, and 7 when including the {computation} cost {of the measurement operator}.
 As AIRI denoisers are trained completely independently of the data to be imaged, the training cost associated with the single denoiser used for both bands is not considered part of the computational cost.